-Use of unleaded gasoline with an octane rating or research octane number lower than stated above will cause persistent heavy knocking.
-If it is severe, this will lead to engine damage.
+Use of unleaded gasoline with an Octane Rating lower than 87 may result in engine knocking.
+Persistent knocking can lead to engine damage.

 If your engine knocks...

 If you detect heavy knocking even when using the recommended fuel, or if you hear steady knocking while holding a steady speed on level roads, consult your Toyota dealer.